composify-js/composify/packages/docs/pages/docs/tutorial/expo.md

 ### Handle saving

 Right now, clicking **Save** does nothing.
-Let's wire up an `onSubmit` handler so the editor knows how to store the updated content.
+Let's wire it up to our API using the `onSubmit` handler.

 ```jsx showLineNumbers [app/editor/[slug].tsx]
 import '@composify/react/preset';